One of Malaysia's Last Sumatran Rhinos Dies

 One of the last three Sumatran rhinoceroses in Malaysia has died, the Borneo Rhino Alliance has announced.

-The rhino, named Puntung, was about 20 years old.
-Her keepers at Malaysia's Tabin Wildlife Reserve in Sabah euthanized her on June 4, eight days after discovering that the critically endangered animal had squamous cell cancer.
+The rhino, named Puntung, was about 25 years old and lived at Malaysia's Tabin Wildlife Reserve in Sabah.
+Wildlife veterinarians euthanized her on June 4, eight days after discovering that the critically endangered animal had squamous cell cancer.
 The cancer had spread rapidly, and intensive treatment would have bought Puntung only a few more months of life penned in an indoor enclosure, the Borneo Rhino Alliance reported on its Facebook page.

 "Sumatran rhinos wallow in mud for at least six hours daily and become increasingly stressed if kept in clean, closed facilities," the post read.
 "A stress-free life for Puntung was simply not going to be possible.
 And so we made the very difficult choice of ending her suffering and giving her peace."
 [6 Extinct Animals That Could Be Brought Back to Life]

-Note: Editor's Note: This story was updated to add more details about the dwindling number of Sumatran rhinos and to correct Puntung's age.